insect-biome-atlas/paper-bioinformatic-methods/README.md

 # iba-paper-bioinformatic-methods
-Repo for figures and scripts associated with paper on bioformatic methods within IBA
+Collection of scripts, metadata, READMEs etc. used for generating figures, tables and running analyses for bioinformatic methods paper.